 Living conditions are the circumstances affecting the way children live and this often affects their health.
 Often, choice of lifestyle in relation to nutrition, physical activity, alcohol and smoking are considered as the main determinants of an individual’s health but living conditions are equally important.

-In 1991, Dahlgren and Whitehead published a map of the determinants of health describing the different factors which influence the health of the individual.
+In 1991, Dahlgren and Whitehead published a map of the determinants of health describing the different factors which influence the health of the individual1.
 Lifestyle and living conditions were considered equally important.
 The main difference between living condition and lifestyle are which of these factors are within a person’s area of control.
+See picture below in relation to an illustration of Dahlgren and Whiteheads model.